stephenfletchtek/CV/README.md

 I recently completed [Makers Academy](https://makers.tech/) and have 20 years experience in hardware development and design.

-I decided to switch from hardware design and development into software so I can explore the endless possibilities available.
+I decided to switch from hardware to software so I can continue to design and develop with more flexibility than hardware allows.
 My 20 years working in x-ray hardware covering design, development, test, manufacturing, and customer support leave me with many skills highly relevent to software development.

 ## Projects